apache/yunikorn-site/docs/design/user_group_manager.md

 To simply decrease the resources tracked for the group the applicationID could be empty.
 On removal of the last allocation for the application the application will be removed from the groupTracker object.
 To remove a running application from the groupTracker the applicationID must be set in the _decreaseResource_ call and the flag removeApp must be set to true.

 If there are no entries left in the applications tracked in the groupTracker the object will be removed by the cleanup run from the user group manager.
-This will also mean that there is no usage tracked anymore by the referenced queueTracker object.
+This will also mean that there is no usage tracked any more by the referenced queueTracker object.

 The usage per queue is stored in a queue structure specific for this group.
 The queueTracker object provides a hierarchical structure.
 This structure starts at the root of the queue hierarchy and only contains child queues for which a usage is being tracked.
 The hierarchy must be updated, add or delete of child entries, as part of the updates that are processed.